mekeetsa/NetHomeServer/server-install/src/main/scripts/install/raspbian/readme.txt

 This will preserve the current configuration and just upgrade the server files to the current version.

-There is also a complete download/upgrade script which will download the latest nightly build of OpenNetHome and upgrade the current installation.
+There is also a complete download/upgrade feature which will download the latest nightly build of OpenNetHome and upgrade the current installation.
 This script will also save a backup of each downloaded release, so you can downgrade to an earlier release if you have problems after an upgrade.
-This script should be copied to your home catalog and run from there when you want to upgrade your installation to the latest nightly build.

-example:

-cp upgrade_nethome_nightly.sh /home/pi/
-cd /home/pi
-chmod +x upgrade_nethome_nightly.sh
+To do an upgrade you type:

-sudo ./upgrade_nethome_nightly.sh
+sudo nethome upgrade-nightly